Independent auditor's report

 - is consistent with the financial statements and does not contain material misstatements;

-- contains all information that is required by Part 9 of Book 2 of the Dutch Civil Code.
+- contains the information that is required by Part 9 of Book 2 of the Dutch Civil Code.

 We have read the other information.
 Based on our knowledge and understanding obtained in our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

-Management is responsible for the preparation of the other information, including the directors’ report and the other information pursuant to Part 9 Book 2 of the Dutch Civil Code.
+The management board is responsible for the preparation of the other information, including the directors’ report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 Report on other legal and regulatory requirements

-We were appointed as auditors of Beter Bed Holding N.V. on 19 May 2015 by the supervisory board following the passing of a resolution by the shareholders at the annual meeting held on 19 May 2015.
-For the audit of the 2016 financial statements we were re-appointed by the supervisory board on 19 May 2016, following the passing of a resolution by the shareholders at the annual meeting.
-We have a total period of uninterrupted engagement appointment as auditors of the company of 2 years.
+We were appointed as auditors of Beter Bed Holding N.V. on 19 May 2015 by the supervisory board following the passing of a resolution by the shareholders at the annual general meeting held on 19 May 2015 and the appointment has been renewed annually by shareholders representing a total period of uninterrupted engagement appointment of 3 years.

 Responsibilities for the financial statements and the audit

-Responsibilities of management and the supervisory board for the financial statements
+Responsibilities of the management board and the supervisory board for the financial statements

 - the preparation and fair presentation of the financial statements in accordance with EU-IFRS and with Part 9 of Book 2 of the Dutch Civil Code; and for

-- such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+- such internal control as the management board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, management is responsible for assessing the company’s ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, management should prepare the financial statements using the going-concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
-Management should disclose events and circumstances that may cast significant doubt on the company’s ability to continue as a going concern in the financial statements.
+As part of the preparation of the financial statements, the management board is responsible for assessing the company’s ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the management board should prepare the financial statements using the going-concern basis of accounting unless the management board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+The management board should disclose events and circumstances that may cast significant doubt on the company’s ability to continue as a going concern in the financial statements.

 The supervisory board is responsible for overseeing the company’s financial reporting process.